bft-smart/fabric-orderingservice/README.md

 ```
 Notice we are not generating the genesis block for the system channel because the images already come with one generated.
 The name of the system channel is "bftchannel".

-3. If you were not executing any container before following this instructions, the frontend should have been assigned the address "172.17.0.6".
-Send the transactions to the orderng service by providing the frontend's entrypoint as follows:
+5. Send the transactions to the orderng service by contacting the frontend:

 ```
-peer channel create -o 172.17.0.6:7050 -c channel47 -f channel.tx
+peer channel create -o bft.frontend.1000:7050 -c channel47 -f channel.tx
-peer channel update -o 172.17.0.6:7050 -c channel47 -f anchor.tx
+peer channel update -o bft.frontend.1000:7050 -c channel47 -f anchor.tx
 ```
+Bear in mind that you should only supply an entrypoint for frontends, not ordering nodes.
+Ordering nodes only receive transactions from the frontends and send the assembled blocks back to them.

 You should now have a file named "channel47.block" in your current directory of the container.
 You can use it to make the peer join the channel as follows: